K2-US-TS/AEM/README.md

 The Swagger can be used with the K2 REST broker, enabling AEM integration for K2 Classic and K2 Cloud.
 The following actions have been exposed:
 ## Assets
 - Create an Asset
-- Add comment to an asset
+- Add Comment to an Asset
 - Create an Asset Rendition
 - Update an Asset's Metadata